axoflow/axosyslog-core-docs/content/filterx/_index.md

 FilterX is a consistent and comprehensive reimplementation of several core features with improved performance, proper typing support, and the ability to handle multi-level typed objects.
 {{% /alert %}}

-FilterX helps you to route, parse, and modify your logs: a message passes the FilterX block in a log path only if the FilterX block is true for the particular message.
-If a log statement includes a FilterX block, the messages are sent to the destinations only if they pass all FilterX blocks of the log path.
+FilterX helps you to route, parse, and modify your logs: a message passes through the FilterX block in a log path only if all the FilterX statements evaluate to true for the particular message.
+If a log statement includes multiple FilterX blocks, the messages are sent to the destinations only if they pass all FilterX blocks of the log path.
 For example, you can select only the messages originating from a particular host, or create complex filters using operators, functions, and logical expressions.

-FilterX blocks consist of a list of FilterX statements, the result of every statement is either *truthy* or *falsy*.
-If a message matches all FilterX statements, it passes the FilterX block to the next element of the log path, for example, the destination.
+FilterX blocks consist of a list of FilterX statements, each statement evaluates either to *truthy* or *falsy*.
+If a message matches all FilterX statements, it passes through the FilterX block to the next element of the log path, for example, the destination.

 - Truthy values are:
     - Complex values (for example, a datetime object),